Johnathan Motley

-Johnathan Landus Motley Harvey (born May 4, 1995) is an American professional basketball player for Hapoel Tel Aviv of the Israeli Ligat HaAl and the EuroLeague.
+Johnathan Landus Motley Harvey (born May 4, 1995) is an American professional basketball player for Crvena zvezda of the ABA League, the Serbian KLS, and the EuroLeague.
 He played college basketball for the Baylor Bears, where he was a consensus second-team All-American as a junior.

+Professional career

+Hapoel Tel Aviv (2024–2026)

+In July 2024, Motley signed with Hapoel Tel Aviv.
+He enjoyed a highly successful stint with the Israeli club, leading them to the EuroCup title in 2025 while being named the EuroCup Finals MVP and earning a spot on the All-EuroCup First Team.

+Crvena zvezda (2026–present)

+On July 16, 2026, Motley officially signed with Serbian powerhouse Crvena zvezda ahead of the 2026–27 season, marking his return to the EuroLeague.

 High school career

 Motley played high school basketball at North Shore High School in Houston, Texas under head coach David Green.
 He led his team to a 32–4 mark as a junior and a 30–5 mark in as a senior, winning back to back district championships.
 A top 100 recruit nationally, Motley committed to play at Baylor on September 12, 2012.

-Before his junior year of high school, Motley faced a life-threatening setback his appendix burst.
+Before his junior year of high school, Motley faced a life-threatening setback when his appendix burst.
 He spent 18 days at Texas Children's Hospital.
 During his recovery, he lost a significant amount of weight.